User Guide

 Algorithm Selection and Configuration

-In the future, we expect to add the Automated Algorithm Selection and Configuration techniques into this open-source library, as shown below (just to name a few):
+In the future, we expect to add the Automated Algorithm Selection and Configuration techniques into this open-source Python library, as shown below (just to name a few):